-More than anything, we are lifelong learners.
-We look for people who feel similarly but also make us feel a little mediocre.
+More than anything, we are lifelong learners, and we look for people who feel similarly but also make us feel a little mediocre.

-Whether as practitioners or as supporters, we are dedicated to engineering.
 We see our work not as stories that belong to us, but as part of the story to which we belong.
+Whether as practitioners or as supporters, we are all dedicated to the same mission:

 Chris appreciates that it takes balance to solve problems.
 He enjoys the elegance of a mathematical derivation from first principles, but knows that it can’t be effective without the creative vision to apply it.
 He has applied this balance of analysis and creativity to the development of complex electro-mechanical systems and medical devices ranging from an innovative mobility platform to a robotic, prosthetic arm, and enjoys working with talented, quirky teams to solve real problems that matter.